tahoe-lafs/magic-folder/docs/snapshots.rst

 Snapshots consist of two main pieces: the content and the metadata.
 Both of these are immutable documents in Tahoe-LAFS.
-The content is straightforward: it is an immutable-capabilitiy of the bytes that the user had on disk when the Snapshot was created.
+The content is straightforward: it is an immutable-capability of the bytes that the user had on disk when the Snapshot was created.

 The "metadata" is a valid JSON document which is a dict.
 It is also